tracker1/mssql-ng/README.md

   * otherwise `NVarChar`

 NOTE: If you need another interpretation for numbers, you can pass it as an appropriately formatted string (SQL coersion) or you can use `sql.input` to specify a different type.

+## Requirements

+* Requires a very recent 2.x release of [mssql](https://www.npmjs.com/package/mssql) as a peerDependency.
+* Requirews [i-promise](https://www.npmjs.com/package/i-promise) as a peerDependency, which requires native Promises, or a detected Promise library.
+  * If you wish to force a promise library, you can do so before requiring this module via `require('i-promise/config').use(require('bluebird'));`